Saas-Starter-Kit/Saas-Kit-supabase/src/lib/config/readme.md

 this directory contains various configuration files, including the main configuration object for the app.

-Intialize third party libraries here
+Intialize third party libraries and set configuration info here

 This readme file can be safely removed.